eclab/grains/dave/docs/TRS.md

 ## FIRST A DISCLAIMER

 I have so connected to the MB/1 and the MASTER I/O (R4) and both seem to work okay.
-Both TangibleWaves and WonkyStuff have implied that this will work just fine but **I WILL NOT BE HELD RESPONSIBLE** for any damage you incur trying this.
-For example, I don't have verification from them that nothing will happen if you connect the wires in the wrong way, though that's probably the case.
+From discussion with both Tangible Waves and WonkyStuff, it seems that it's likely you won't hurt anything in these modes by connecting to them, but **I WILL NOT BE HELD RESPONSIBLE** for any damage you incur trying this.

 ## Basic Information